-American Recovery Plan Act (ARPA) Stipends
+American Rescue Plan Act (ARPA) funds

-California Department of Education awarded the Center a one-time stipend of \$525 per child based on November 2020 CDMIS data.
+California State Preschool Program (CSPP) Reimbursement Rate Supplement Allocation California Department of Education (CDE) distributed to the Center a one-time rate supplement payment pursuant to Assembly Bill (AB) 110 in the fiscal year 2022-23.
 These stipends were to provide continued relief in response to the COVID-19 pandemic.
-Stipends were paid in June 2023.
-The Center received \$87,672 for the fiscal year ended June 30, 2023, which is included in deferred revenue in the accompanying statement of financial position.
+The Center received \$87,672 for the fiscal year 2022-23, which was included in deferred revenue as of June 30, 2023.
+The funds were used in fiscal year 2023-24 for the Center's preschool program.